How to Change Home Care Providers

 To avoid any gaps in care, schedule the start date of your new services to be the same date as your cessation day.
 Before you finalise dates or use your referral code, make sure you understand:

-• The terms of service with your previous provider, particularly the notice requirements
+- The terms of service with your previous provider, particularly the notice requirements

-• The start availability of your new provider
+- The start availability of your new provider

 Once everything is clear, arrange for your current provider to end care on the same day that care with your new provider begins.
 This ensures a seamless transition without interruptions in your care.

-Are you interested in transferring your care to another provider?
+Are you interested in transferring your care to another provider?Â

-Our home care consultants can provide guidance.
+We can provide guidance.

 What will happen to my unspent funds?

-If this is the case, your old provider is responsible for contacting My Aged Care and asking them to transfer your remaining funds.
+Your old provider is responsible for contacting My Aged Care and asking them to transfer your remaining funds.
 You don’t need to do anything to ensure this happens other than inform your old provider in writing of the date when you want to transfer care.

 If your Home Care Agreement specifies an exit fee, your old provider will deduct this agreed fee from your remaining funds before transferring them.
-If the exit fee exceeds your unspent funds, they will only charge the money remaining amount in your package—they cannot request additional money from you for the exit fee.
+If the exit fee exceeds your unspent funds, they will only charge the remaining amount in your package—they cannot request additional money from you for the exit fee.

 Your new provider will use your referral code to access your unspent funds and future package disbursements paid to them.
 Although this transfer won’t happen immediately, you won’t need to pay anything while the funds are being transferred.
 Your reactivated referral code is all you need to begin paying for your new care.

-Changing Home Care Package providers is an important decision, but it doesn’t have to be complicated.
-If you find a service provider that’s a better fit for your needs and follow the steps outlined above, switching providers should be a straightforward process.
+Ultimately, though, if you find a home care provider that’s a better fit for your needs and follow the steps outlined above, transferring services should be seamless.Â